Axter-com/RegexAssistant/README.md

 ## Folder Structure

-Source base code for the RegexAssistant program is kept in the subfolders RegexAssistant.
+Source base code for the RegexAssistant program is kept in the subfolder RegexAssistant.
 RegexAssistant requires two libraries (Boost and Scintilla).
 These to libraries are not yet included in the project.